Harry A. Rissetto '65 P'00

 Harry has been an active alumnus at Georgetown University, and has served as a member of the University's Board of Regents.
 In 2000 he received the Paul R. Dean Award for contributions to the Law Center and the legal profession.
 Harry has been a class agent for Georgetown's annual fund and participated on the committee for several Law Center capital campaigns.
 At Fairfield, he has served on reunion committees, and Grace and he have established an undergraduate scholarship.

-Harry has served as the chair of the Board of Directors of the Woodstock Theological Center at Georgetown and is currently chair of the American Horticultural Society.
+Harry has served as chair of the Board of Directors of the Woodstock Theological Center at Georgetown and chair of the American Horticultural Society.
+He is currently a member of the Executive Committee of the American Horticultural Society.
 He has served as president of the American Dahlia Society and has written extensively about the cultivation of dahlias.
-He has been married to Grace Rissetto for 40 years.
+He has been married to Grace Rissetto for 44 years.
 They have three grown sons, one of whom, Michael, graduated from Fairfield in 2000.